Algeria Food Guide

 Cultural Significance:

-Reflects the city's history as a major port and its cosmopolitan character.
+Carries the mark of the city's past as a major port and its mixed, cosmopolitan makeup.

 Signature Dishes: